Pass/Fail

-"Pass/Fail" is the fifteenth episode of the fourth season of the NBC superhero drama series Heroes, and the seventy-fourth episode overall.
+"Pass/Fail" is the sixteenth episode of the fourth season of the NBC superhero drama series Heroes, and the seventy-fourth episode overall.
 The episode aired on January 18, 2010.

 Plot

 Mohinder Suresh constructs a device for Noah Bennet that appears to function like Samuel Sullivan's compass so that Noah, Hiro Nakamura, and Ando Masahashi can locate Samuel and the carnival.
 Mohinder doesn't wish to go with Noah and leaves to return to India.
 Soon after he has left, Hiro passes out from his brain tumor, and begins having an hallucination: Hiro is on trial for breaking the Hero's code, punishable by death, having altered the timeline for personal gain.
 His father Kaito Nakamura appears as the judge, along with Adam Monroe representing the prosecution; Ando appears as Hiro's attorney, while the entire courtroom appears to be inside the Burnt Toast Diner.
 Adam first calls the younger Ando and Kimiko to the stand, saying Hiro had gone back in time to make them fall in love, while the present Ando argues that Hiro had not done it for selfish reasons.
 Hiro further adds that no one was hurt by his actions, to which Adam then calls up his next witness, Sylar.
 Sylar explains that by having Charlie Andrews live, Hiro effectively allowed Sylar to kill all the people he has.
 Hiro argues that the world would be a better place with Charlie, but Adam points out that she is still lost in time because of Hiro.
 For the defense, Hiro has himself called to the stand, where Hiro argues that everything he has done was for the good of the world, and if his actions would cause him to be guilty, then he's fine with it.
 Kaito gives the guilty verdict, causing Hiro in the real world to flatline in a hospital.
 In his hallucination, Hiro is led towards the light, where Hiro asks for a chance to redeem himself and given it.
 However, he must fight for his honor, as he is forced into a sword fight with Adam.
 With the real Ando encouraging him, Hiro manages to defeat Adam, and steps towards the light.
 His mother, Ishi, then appears, who tells Hiro she will heal him.
 In the real world, Ando is relieved to see Hiro revived.